exapsy/goumem/README.md

 **NO NEED TO CALL C** and context switch to manually allocate memory.

-Goumem is a library that provides manual memory allocation functions for Go, the way C does it, by using `mmap`.
+Goumem is a library that provides manual memory allocation functions for Go, the way C does it, by using `mmap` for unix systems or the `KERNEL32 - VirtualAlloc` for windows systems.

+## Supports

+- Unix (Linux, macOS, ...)
+- Windows

 ## Installation